Digital Adoption and Cyber Security: An Analysis of Canadian Businesses: Introduction

-Given the large number of firms and the high dimensionality of mostly qualitative explanatory variables in our dataset, we introduce high-dimensional logit models estimated via a Lasso-penalized maximum likelihood estimator with survey weights to ensure representativeness of Canadian firms.
+To address these questions empirically, we consider a suite of econometric models that link firm characteristics to digital adoption and cyber outcomes.
+The novelty of our approach lies in introducing high-dimensional logit models estimated via a Lasso-penalized maximum likelihood estimator with survey weights.
+This allows us to accommodate the large number of firms and the high dimensionality of mostly qualitative explanatory variables in our dataset and their interactions.
 We use a debiasing method for inference on the selected model's coefficients and establish its asymptotic validity.
-To assess how closely firms operate to their technological usage frontier, we apply stochastic frontier analysis.
+To assess how closely firms operate relative to their technological usage frontier, we apply stochastic frontier analysis.
 Additionally, we employ $k$-means clustering to categorize firms by technological efficiency, facilitating the identification of distinct profiles of digital adoption and efficiency.

 The literature on digital technology adoption emphasizes its role in improving firm productivity.
 Larger firms are often better positioned to implement these technologies, benefiting from economies of scale and greater access to resources \citep{Leung2008}.
 In contrast, smaller firms frequently encounter barriers, including high costs of implementation and limited technical expertise, which can hinder their ability to fully realize the potential benefits of digital adoption. \cite{ferrari2012} demonstrates that industry-specific differences in digital readiness significantly affect adoption rates, while \cite{aghimien2021} highlight the role of regional policies in either enabling or constricting firms’ technological advancement.
 Together, these studies emphasize the structural factors shaping disparities in digital technology adoption across firms.